 After reading the few scientific papers that have been published on the impact of sleeping with pets, my advice is to ignore the scary media headlines.
 I expect the odds that you will contract the plague or meningitis from sleeping with your dog are somewhere between your chances of being killed by a shark (1 in 4 million) and being struck by lightning (1 in 80,000).

-* *Note: A couple of years ago I came up with the idea that people who were paranoid about infectious diseases would be less attached to pets.
-I was wrong; in a study using the Percieved Vulnerability to Disease Scale, my students and I found absolutely no relationship between fear of germs and attachment to pets.
+*Note: A couple of years ago, I came up with the idea that people who were paranoid about infectious diseases would be less attached to pets.
+I was wrong; in a study using the Perceived Vulnerability to Disease Scale, my students and I found absolutely no relationship between fear of germs and attachment to pets.